autodesk-platform-services/aps-acc-locations-manager/README.md

 ## Prerequisites

-1. **Forge Account**: Learn how to create a Forge Account, activate subscription, and create an app at [this tutorial](http://learnforge.autodesk.io/#/account/).
+1. **APS Account**: Learn how to create a APS Account, activate your subscription, and create an app at [this tutorial](http://aps.autodesk.com/tutorials/#/account/).
 2. **ACC Account**: must be Account Admin to add the app integration.
-[Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+[Learn about provisioning](https://aps.autodesk.com/en/docs/bim360/v1/tutorials/getting-started/manage-access-to-docs/).
 3. **Visual Studio**: Either Community 2019+ (Windows) or Code (Windows, MacOS).
 4. **.NET 6** basic knowledge with C#
 5. **JavaScript** basic knowledge with **jQuery**